 - Divide the dough into two parts and sprinkle two loaf pans with oats or polenta.

-- Form into logs, rolling the dough (as for cinnamon rolls) but making sure to press the edges with each roll to ensure there are no (or very few) air holes when the bread is baked.
-There is a video with the step-by-step in the post above, showing how-to from the loaves.
+- Form the dough into logs, rolling it (as for cinnamon rolls) but pressing the edges with each roll to ensure there are no (or very few) air holes when the bread is baked.
+The post above includes a video showing the step-by-step process to form the loaves.

-- Put the formed logs in the prepared pans, cover, and leave to rise until doubled, about 30-40 minutes.
-Being all whole wheat, this bread will rise very, very little in the oven so allow it to rise well this last time.
+- Put the formed logs in the prepared pans, cover, and leave to rise until doubled or very puffed, about 30 to 40 minutes.
+Being all whole wheat, this bread will rise significantly, very little in the oven so allow it to rise well this last time.

-- Bake loaves for about 50 minutes, or until golden brown, dry and bottoms sound hollow when lightly tapped.
+- Bake loaves for about 50 minutes or until golden brown and dry, and the bottoms sound hollow when lightly tapped.

 - Let cool completely on a wire rack before cutting.